 For most people, wealth is built a few dollars at a time.
 If you can save just $10 a day for investment, you would have more than $200,000 over 25 years at a 6% rate of return.

 Manage the Liability Side of Your Balance Sheet

 Growing your income is important, but you can't lose sight of the other side of your personal balance sheet: liabilities.
 It makes absolutely no sense to invest money in stocks or bonds if you are paying 20% interest on accumulated debt on credit cards.
 Focus on paying off high-interest debt before you think of committing any of your funds to investments.

-On the other hand, if you're interest rate on a student loan or mortgage is very low, it would probably be a mistake to focus on paying off that debt.
-After factoring in inflation, missed tax savings, and the opportunity cost of not investing in more attractive assets, paying this debt off at the expense of investing could result in hundreds of thousands of dollars of lost wealth over a long period of time.
+On the other hand, if your interest rate on a student loan or mortgage is very low, it would probably be a mistake to focus on paying off that debt.
+After factoring in inflation, missed tax savings, and the opportunity cost of not investing in more attractive assets, paying off this debt at the expense of investing could result in hundreds of thousands of dollars of lost wealth over a long period of time.

 Reinvest All Dividends

 One of the most important things you can do to increase your returns in the stock market is reinvesting your dividends rather than taking the cash.
 It might be tempting to spend a dividend check on something fun, but plowing dividends back into the stock that paid them is often the smartest move you can make.

 This advice applies to companies with a long track record of paying dividends and, even better, increasing them regularly.
 If a company has recently cut its dividend, you might consider selling the stock altogether and investing the proceeds in a company with a better dividend-paying history.

 While you're trying to reach that $100,000 milestone, it's important to keep your costs of investing low.
 That's why it might make sense to begin putting your money in a rock-bottom-fee index fund offered by an industry giant such as Vanguard or Fidelity.